untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--optimize`: optional, compress geometry and bake/patch textures after export (implies `--compress-geometry`)
 - `--bake-color-management`: optional, bake the scene's active View Transform/Look/Exposure/Gamma (e.g. Blender's AgX) into an `NxNxN` color-grading LUT so the engine can reproduce Blender's display transform instead of its default ACES Filmic tonemap.
 The LUT is scene-wide, not per-material — see [Using Color Management](UsingColorManagement.md) for how to actually apply it at runtime; it is not loaded by a normal mesh import
 - `--color-lut-size <N>`: optional, grid size for the `NxNxN` color-grading LUT, defaults to `32`
+- `--color-grade-lut <path>`: optional, stage an externally-authored standard `.cube` 3D LUT and apply it as a post-tonemap creative grade — composes with (does not replace) `--bake-color-management` or the default tonemap.
+No Blender render, no `.utex` conversion.
+See [Using Color Management](UsingColorManagement.md)
 - `--animation`: optional, export animation clips only — no mesh geometry is written
 - `--blender <path>`: optional Blender executable override